dseichter/yahac/docs/docs/installation.md

 ![empty sensors](assets/screenshots/yahac_traymenu_empty.png)

-[^1]: The default installations of the Linux distributions did not requiere to install extra packages.
+[^1]: The default installations of the Linux distributions did not require to install extra packages.
 See [compatibility](compatibility.md) for further information.

 ## Notifications

 If notifications will not appear, check the logs.
 On Linux, please be sure, you have installed the package `notify-send` of your distribution.
+In most cases, this is already done.